Pick euro or drachma, Greek conservative tells voters

 ATHENS Conservative leader Antonis Samaras told Greeks on Friday they faced a stark choice between staying in the euro or a "nightmare" return to the drachma in an election that threatens to send shockwaves through the single currency.

-Samaras's New Democracy party is neck and neck with the radical leftist SYRIZA going into Sunday's pivotal vote, with SYRIZA leader Alexis Tsipras threatening to tear up the punishing terms of the 130 billion euro ($164.12 billion) bailout that is keeping Greece from bankruptcy.
+Samaras's New Democracy party is neck and neck with the radical leftist SYRIZA going into Sunday's pivotal vote, with SYRIZA leader Alexis Tsipras threatening to tear up the punishing terms of the 130 billion euro (104.81 billion pounds) bailout that is keeping Greece from bankruptcy.

 Addressing supporters at his final campaign rally, Samaras pledged again to renegotiate the bailout's punishing terms in order to promote growth and jobs, but said that to go head to head with the country's European partners would mean the end of Greece's euro membership.